 Not all lighting options have the versatility to be mounted anywhere on a truck.
 Given the placement and design of a vehicle’s bumper, however, mounting a light there proves efficient in providing visibility without sacrificing space elsewhere or requiring additional mounting systems.

-Many of the best aftermarket fog lights are those specifically designed to be integrated into an aftermarket bumper.
+Many of the Best Aftermarket Fog Lights are those specifically designed to be integrated into an aftermarket bumper.
 The two go virtually hand in hand.
+For example, the Magnum Series from ICI comes with either round or square cutouts for installing fog lights.
 Most aftermarket bumper manufacturers either craft the bumper with cutouts specifically designed to accept different lighting options which may include the vehicles stock fog lights.

 Here at BumperOnly, we carry a wide variety of light bars and fog lamps for your off-roading needs.
 We also have the necessary mounting equipment for most makes and models of trucks and SUVs.